The Bidirectional Relationship Between XAI and Regulation: Operationalizing XAI for the AI Act: Related Work and Background

 \subsection{Related Work}

-As previously mentioned, there are several studies that address the question of how \ac{ai} can be applied in healthcare in general. \Cref{tab:related_work_comparison} provides an overview of the related work papers and indicates how we position our own contribution.
+Several studies have already addressed the question of how \ac{ai} can be applied in healthcare, incorporating ethical and legal considerations \citep{aboy_navigating_2024,porsdam_mann_eu_2024,karimian_ethical_2022,kiseleva_transparency_2022}.
+The function of \ac{xai} in fostering transparency and human oversight has also been the subject of considerable debate~\citep{panigutti_role_2023}.
+Other works have dealt with the role of XAI in the AI Act (e.g., \citep{gal_bridging_2023,juliussenRightExplanationGDPR2025,metikosRightExplanationPractice2025}) or the GDPR (e.g., \citep{juliussenRightExplanationGDPR2025,metikosRightExplanationPractice2025}).
+Nevertheless, \textit{how} \ac{xai} can be effectively utilized to fulfill the obligations of stakeholders as defined in the AI Act remains unexplored. \Cref{tab:related_work_comparison} provides an overview of the related work and indicates how we position our own contribution.

-\citet{gal_bridging_2023} explore the transparency gap between the AI Act and \ac{xai} understanding, emphasizing the differing conceptualizations.
-They focus on stakeholder engagement and how \ac{xai} can address these concerns, aligning with our approach.
-Identified solutions include concentrating on legal definitions, AI system output, and data-related requirements to meet transparency standards.
-It's important to note that transparency requirements are broad and should not be seen as concrete engineering instructions. \ac{xai} contributes to transparency but should not be viewed as a standalone solution, instead facilitating transparency while adhering to its foundational principles.

-\citet{pavlidis_unlocking_2024} explores the role of \ac{xai} as a tool to bridge the gap between the opaque nature of \ac{ml} decisions and the human demand for comprehensibility.
-In essence, \ac{xai} serves as a mechanism to align the objectives of the AI Act, such as enhancing transparency, with the preferences of end-users.
-The author examines the integration of \ac{xai} into the AI Act, with a focus on critical issues like standard setting, oversight, and enforcement. \citet{fresz_how_2024} review legal requirements for explainability of \ac{ai} systems from the AI Act.
-Furthermore, they describe legal bases for the use of \ac{xai} and derive requirements the \ac{xai} methods need to fulfill.
-All three articles deal with the role of \ac{xai} in the AI Act.
-Our work extends this view by elaborating the role of \ac{xai} in a real-world healthcare scenario and by having a incorporating the the end-user needs.

-A more domain-specific approach is presented by \citet{onitiu_limits_2023}, who aims to translate technical safeguards in Art.~13-14 of the AI Act proposal for the use of medical diagnostic systems.
-The author proposes a broader perspective on the socio-legal implications of technical safeguards, such as post-hoc explainability for decision-making.
-The author emphasizes that post-hoc \ac{xai} methods must focus on harmonizing human expertise with patient-oriented values.

-Similarly, \citet{solaiman_regulating_2024} explore the AI Act in the healthcare domain with a user-centric focus on \ac{ai}.
-Hereby, \ac{xai} plays a subordinate role.
-Instead, the authors focus on the doctor-patient relationship that evolved from a relation where the doctors held the dominant role and the patient follows their guidance without explanation, to a relationship where the patient is seen as active participants in their healthcare decisions. \ac{ai} and especially \ac{xai} can have an important impact providing more information to both clinicians and patients, thus enhancing patient autonomy.

-\citet{van_kolfschooten_eu_2024} analyze the implications of the AI Act for the healthcare domain.
-Here, they give an overview of the obligations for various healthcare stakeholders.
-Then they use their insights to provide a guideline to address the unique needs of the stakeholders and make recommendations for the implementation and standardization of the act.
-They also highlight the importance of collaborating with different stakeholders like \ac{ai} developers, healthcare professionals, patient communities, and regulators to develop those guidelines.